klahnakoski/mo-deploy/docs/library-versioning.md

 This document details my process for managing many libraries used in many projects, and keeping the code in sync across all the combinations.

 ## Source code is wonderful!
 Use it.
-Own it.

 This document assumes source code is useful, and is an effort multiplier to those that are familiar with the code.